benchmark-urbanism/postgis/README.md

 Environment Variables
 ---------------------
-The following environment variables can be set for configuring your new database.
+The following environment variables can be set for configuring a new database.

 Environment Variable | Default | Description
 ------------------------|---------|--------------
 `PG_USER` |  `my_username` | The username for your database role (user).
 `PG_PASSWORD` | `my_password` | Your password.
 `DB_NAME` | `my_db` | The name for the new database.

 Port Mapping
 ------------